Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 As a result, they become very sensitive to certain colors that may represent natural food sources.

-So if you’ve painted your bird feeder with the wrong colors for the bird species that you’d like to attract, you’re really missing out!
+So if you’ve painted your bird feeder with the wrong colors for the species that you’d like to attract, you’re really missing out!

 Here’s a summary of what I mean: